Kenneth Parcell: Biography

 Kenneth has technically died two different times: his first death occurs in "The Ones", when he deliberately underwent anaphylaxis and, as a result, was clinically deceased for five minutes.
-(Later claiming that he believes he "brought something back with [him,]" as his breath crystalizes in the air and an ominous shadow passes over him.)
+(He later claims that he believes he "brought something back with [him,]" as his breath crystallizes in the air and an ominous shadow passes over him.)
 He dies once again in the episode "College", when he contracted hypothermia on the balcony to Jack's office and briefly died, returning with a message from God, which he forgot.
 Possibly in connection with his first death, later episodes show Kenneth arguing with an unknown entity whom he addresses as "Jacob" (which may or may not be a reference to the character from Lost who possesses the power to grant immortality.)
 Most of Kenneth's arguments with Jacob concern the fate of the TGS staff.
 It has also been established that Kenneth perceives people as singing Muppets, and in one instance, when walking past an HD camera, appeared as a Muppet himself.
 In "Ludachristmas", Kenneth states that he had "a 'coke' problem, during [his] 'Wall Street' days."
 However, a flashback reveals that he actually had developed an addiction to the soft drink Coca-Cola, when he was employed at Blockbuster Video, during the time that the 1987 film Wall Street was popular on home video.
 He has been shown to require medication to keep him from acting like a donkey.
 As the series has progressed, Kenneth's morality has become questionable, with dubious behavior including rooming with John Mark Karr in college and sharing an apartment with an elderly catatonic woman who he keeps in his closet.

 There have been many comments, made by both Kenneth himself and others, that hint at him possessing a supernatural nature.
 In the episode "Operation Righteous Cowboy Lightning", Kenneth reveals to Liz that he is unable to see his reflection, as when he looks into a mirror, "There is only a white haze" (however, this statement conflicts with an earlier episode, "Klaus and Greta.")
 The episode "Standards and Practices" implies that Kenneth has some sort of clone, as when Liz asks him "Do you have a second, Kenneth?", he misunderstands and nervously blurts out "No, there's only one of me.".
 When Tracy regains his ability to smell in "Nothing Left to Lose", he notices that Kenneth has no scent at all, a discovery which Kenneth cheerfully brushes off.
 Kenneth accidentally reveals to Hazel Wassername in "What Will Happen to the Gang Next Year?" that he does not sleep.
 "St. Patrick's Day" also establishes a physical deformity: a rabbit foot-resembling tail he had until he was 16 years old, which he gives to Hazel for good luck.